prinzstani/CookieBot/FAQ.md

     - Step 5a: get all "bake xx cookies" achievements until 1 tredecillion: about 6 weeks
     - Step 5b: get "bake 100 tredecillion cookies" achievement: about one month
     - Step 5c: get "bake 1 quattuordecillion cookies" achievement: about two weeks
-    - Step 5d: get "bake 100 quattuordecillion cookies" achievement: about two month
+    - Step 5d: get "bake 100 quattuordecillion cookies" achievement: about two months
     - Step 5e: get "bake 1 quindecillion cookies" achievement: about one month
 * Step 6: get all shadow achievements and all the remaining achievements: about one month
 * Step 7: get all the level 10 buildings: about six months